fuse-box/fuse-box/docs/quantum.md

 Instead, you must import * as Foo from 'x'.

-FuseBox alings with the specifications and doesn't allow this kind of heresy in the code and removes it without any mercy.
+FuseBox aligns with the specifications and doesn't allow this kind of heresy in the code and removes it without any mercy.
 However many react users are still using it.

 ### extendServerImport